fjkz/tt-runner/doc/en/README.md

 Script files must be executable in Unix.
 That is, they must have readable and executable permission.
 Unexecutable scripts are skipped.
 And, do not forget the shebang (a header starting with `#!`).

-Testing scripts must exit with a non-zero status code when it fails. `tt-runner` verifies whether each script succeeded or failed with the status code.
+Test scripts must exit with a non-zero status code when it fails. `tt-runner` verifies whether each script succeeded or failed with the status code.

 Note that each scripts is executed in the directory where it exists. `tt-runner` changes the working directory internally when it runs a script.
 If you do not want to change the working directory, you can set `--no-change-dir` option.